praveens-git-bit/techconnect/exercise2.md

 **Note:** Click on the **Refresh** button if you are not able view the Tables.

-3. Copy the below **SQL query** in query editor to explore mirrored data and perform your analysis.
+3.Copy the following **SQL query** in query editor to explore mirrored data and perform your analysis.

 ```
 Select distinct [ProductName]